Graha bhedam: Shadvidamargini

 The graha bhedam derivative of Shadvidamargini is Nasikabhooshani and vice versa.

 Janya rāgams

 Graha bhedam can be applied to some of the janya rāgams to yield other janya rāgams.
 Unlike Melakarta rāgams, where strict rules are adhered to, in terms of which swaras can be chosen in a rāgam, janya rāgams do not have such rules.
-Hence, such modal shift of tonic note is valid on all swaras, but may not have been chosen as a rāgam, experimented, elaborated and composed.
-Hence they lead to theoretical rāgams, which have not yet been discovered (all combinations of notes exist, but no one has composed using a particular combination or experimented/ exposed to the world at large).
+Hence, such modal shift of tonic note is valid on all swaras, but may not have been chosen as a rāgam, experimented with, elaborated and composed with.
+Hence they lead to theoretical rāgams, which have not yet been discovered (all combinations of notes exist, but one may never have been used or exposed to the world at large).

 Mohanam

 Mohanam rāgam and its graha bhedam derivatives are one of the key scales in use all over the world, especially East and South Asia.
-The other four derivatives are Hindolam, Shuddha Saveri, Udayaravichandrika (also known as Shuddha Dhanyasi) and Madhyamavathi.
+The other four derivatives are Hindolam, Shuddha Saveri, Shuddha Dhanyasi and Madhyamavathi.